-Soil samples and groundwater samples collected from the temporary monitoring wells will be analyzed for Target Compound List Volatile Organic Compounds (TCLVOCs) by 8260C, Target Compound List Semi-Volatile Organic Compounds (TCLSVOCs) by 8270D, for Target Analyte List Metals (TAL Metals) by 6010B and 7471A, for Polychlorinated Biphenyls (PCBs) by 8082A, for Pesticides by 8081B, and Total Cyanide analysis by 9012B.
+Soil samples will be analyzed for Target Compound List Volatile Organic Compounds (TCLVOCs) by 8260C, Target Compound List Semi-Volatile Organic Compounds (TCLSVOCs) by 8270D, for Target Analyte List Metals (TAL Metals) by 6010B and 7471A, for Polychlorinated Biphenyls (PCBs) by 8082A and for Pesticides by 8081B.
+The offsite soil samples will include Total Cyanide analysis by 9012B.